CoderGeoff/BowlingGameKataCpp/README.md

 6. Red.
 Write the third test: GivenOneSpareFrameFollowedByAZeroBall_FrameShouldNotBeASpare.
 7. Green.
 Implement sufficient code to pass the test.
 Commit.
 8. Refactor.
 Look at your code and your tests for any improvements.
 Commit as you go.
-9. Continue in the same way, adding the test, GivenSeventeenOnesAndOneTen_FrameShouldBeASpare.
+9. Continue in the same way, adding the test, GivenSeventeenOnesAndOneNine_FrameShouldBeASpare.
 Commit your changes as you go.
 At this point, FrameState successfully handles spares.
 It doesn't handle strikes, and it doesn't handle any bonus balls bowled in the 10th frame.

 ### Step 12.
 Implement scoring for spares